Solar core: Energy conversion

-Approximately 3.7×10^38 protons (hydrogen nuclei), or roughly 600 million tonnes of hydrogen, are converted into helium nuclei every second releasing energy at a rate of 3.86×10^26 joules per second.
+Approximately 3.7×10^38 protons (hydrogen nuclei), or roughly 600 million tonnes of hydrogen, are converted into helium nuclei every second, releasing energy at a rate of 3.86×10^26 joules per second.

-The core produces almost all of the Sun's heat via fusion: the rest of the star is heated by the outward transfer of heat from the core.
+The core produces almost all of the Sun's heat via fusion; the rest of the star is heated by the outward transfer of heat from the core.
 The energy produced by fusion in the core, except a small part carried out by neutrinos, must travel through many successive layers to the solar photosphere before it escapes into space as sunlight, or else as kinetic or thermal energy of massive particles.
 The energy conversion per unit time (power) of fusion in the core varies with distance from the solar center.
 At the center of the Sun, fusion power is estimated by models to be about 276.5 watts/m3.
 Despite its intense temperature, the peak power generating density of the core overall is similar to an active compost heap, and is lower than the power density produced by the metabolism of an adult human.
 The Sun is much hotter than a compost heap due to the Sun's enormous volume and limited thermal conductivity.

-The low power outputs occurring inside the fusion core of the Sun may also be surprising, considering the large power which might be predicted by a simple application of the Stefan–Boltzmann law for temperatures of 10 to 15 million kelvins.
+The low power outputs occurring inside the fusion core of the Sun may also be surprising, considering the large power which might be predicted by a simple application of the Stefan–Boltzmann law for temperatures of 10–15 million kelvins.
 However, layers of the Sun are radiating to outer layers only slightly lower in temperature, and it is this difference in radiation powers between layers which determines net power generation and transfer in the solar core.

 At 19% of the solar radius, near the edge of the core, temperatures are about 10 million kelvins and fusion power density is 6.9 W/m3, which is about 2.5% of the maximum value at the solar center.
 The density here is about 40 g/cm3, or about 27% of that at the center.
 Some 91% of the solar energy is produced within this radius.
 Within 24% of the radius (the outer "core" by some definitions), 99% of the Sun's power is produced.
 Beyond 30% of the solar radius, where temperature is 7 million K and density has fallen to 10 g/cm3 the rate of fusion is almost nil.

-There are two distinct reactions in which 4 H nuclei may eventually result in one He nucleus: "proton–proton chain reaction" and the "CNO cycle" (see below).
+There are two distinct reactions in which four hydrogen nuclei may eventually result in one helium nucleus: "proton–proton chain reaction" and the "CNO cycle".